John Huddleston (MP for Cambridgeshire)

 Sir John Huddleton (1517–1557) of Sawston, Cambridgeshire, was an English politician.

 Family

 He married Bridget Cotton, and they had one daughter and two sons.

 Career

 He was a Member (MP) of the Parliament of England for Cambridgeshire in October 1553, April 1554 and November 1554.

+Huddlestone was appointed Vice-Chamberlain of the households of Mary I of England and Philip in 1554.